By: Gareth Brereton

 Brief investigations at the site by R. Campbell Thompson (1918) and H. R. Hall (1918-19) showed Ur’s potential for detailed excavation, and between 1922 and 1934 Sir Leonard Woolley directed a joint British Museum and University of Pennsylvania Museum expedition to further explore this ancient city.
 In this time, Woolley revealed the extent of the ziggurat temple complex, unearthed the densely packed houses and winding streets of the city’s residential quarters and discovered the spectacular ‘Royal Tombs’ with their rich grave offerings and accompanying ‘Death Pits’, where numerous individuals were found buried alongside the city’s ruling elite.
 Woolley explained this macabre event as evidence for mass human sacrifice, which excited the public imagination and caused a media sensation.

-Thirteen years of excavation produced a wealth of material spanning the earliest prehistoric remains (Ubaid Period, ca. 5000 BC) through to the Late Babylonian and Achaemenid periods (ca. 500 BC).
-Under the conditions of Iraq’s new Antiquities Law, the tens of thousands of finds were divided between the newly established Baghdad Archaeological Museum, the British Museum, and the University of Pennsylvania Museum.
+Thirteen years of excavation produced a wealth of material spanning the earliest prehistoric remains (Ubaid Period, c.
+5000 BC) through to the Late Babylonian and Achaemenid periods (c.
+500 BC).
+Under the conditions of Iraq’s new Antiquities Law, the tens of thousands of finds were divided between the newly established Baghdad Archaeological Museum, the British Museum and the University of Pennsylvania Museum.
 Woolley’s increased emphasis on recording also yielded a wealth of documentation, which includes field notes, glass-plate negative photographs, and the excavation diaries.
 The core part of this archive is now held at the British Museum.

-Every object and document related to ancient Ur and held in our collections is being reevaluated, catalogued, scanned, and photographed to create a complete picture of the site and its excavation.
+Every object and document related to ancient Ur and held in our collections is being revaluated, catalogued, scanned and photographed to create a complete picture of the site and its excavation.
 Researchers and the general public alike will have free access to all this data, which will be thoroughly cross-referenced.
-This will help researchers to establish relationships between objects, archaeological contexts, publications, and unpublished material such as the field notes.
+This will help researchers to establish relationships between objects, archaeological contexts, publications and unpublished material such as the field notes.
 This will create an unprecedented source of information about the site and its excavation.

 Crucially, our use of innovative open-data technologies will allow researchers to build and extract their own datasets, making it a powerful research tool.
 This initiative will also vastly increase public access to an important and fascinating corpus of material from our collections.
 By virtually reunifying material held by the British Museum and the University of Pennsylvania Museum, our results will facilitate research across a range of disciplines and reignite public fascination with ancient Ur.